Yellowknife Homeschool: YK1, Community Groups, and Getting Started

 Registering with YK1

 Yellowknife has two school district authorities: YK1 (Yellowknife Education District No. 1) for public schools, and YCS (Yellowknife Catholic Schools) for the Catholic system.
-Most home educators register with YK1.
+Register through the local school and education authority that serves your family.

 The YK1 registration deadline for home education is September 30.
 Your registration goes to the principal of the school that would serve your child based on address — typically the catchment school for your neighbourhood.
-You submit a written notice of intent to home educate, citing Section 20 of the Education Act, along with a general description of your proposed program.
+You submit a written notice of intent to home educate, citing Section 20 of the Education Act, along with the educational plan information requested by the authority.

 YK1 is one of the more administratively experienced DEAs for home education — the staff are more likely to have seen home education registrations before than principals in smaller communities.
 This usually means a smoother registration process, but it also means the bi-annual assessment tends to be more structured than what you'd encounter in a remote community.